humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-01-03-css-media-queries-in-javascript-part-1.md

   - JavaScript
   - Media Query
 ---
 Early in 2011, I was working on a project where I was doing some feature detection in JavaScript.
 Some tinkering led to the thought that using a CSS media query would work much better and so I spent some time coming up with a function to use CSS media queries in JavaScript.
-My thought process was simple: if I&#8217;m only applying certain CSS based on a media query, I also only want to run certain JavaScript based on a media query.
+My thought process was simple: if I'm only applying certain CSS based on a media query, I also only want to run certain JavaScript based on a media query.
 The result was the following function, which I first published as a Gist<sup>[1]</sup> last March:

     var isMedia = (function(){